 Short on time?
 Buy a refurbished AirPods Pro 2 if you want noise cancellation on a budget, AirPods 4 if you want the newest standard buds for less, and AirPods Max if you want over-ear sound.
 Always check the serial number, battery health, and warranty before you pay.

-Apple does sell AirPods as Certified Refurbished, but the discount is usually small, around 15 to 20 percent.
-That is why most buyers compare across refurbishers.
+Apple does sell AirPods as Certified Refurbished, and its own store advertises savings up to 15 percent alongside a one year limited warranty and full functional testing (apple.com/shop/refurbished, checked 12 August 2026).
+That is the shallow end of the market, which is why most buyers compare across refurbishers.
 You can compare refurbished AirPods prices across sellers in one place instead of checking each store by hand.

 Are refurbished AirPods worth it in 2026?